 The only legal way to go along Fairy Meadows road is by local Jeep.
-In summer 2017, they were charging 7,000PKR ($66) for a round trip, a cost that can be divided by up to 5 passengers.
+In summer 2021, they are charging 8,500PKR for a round trip, a cost that can be divided by up to 5 passengers.
 The journey takes 2 hours.

 What if you are only 2 or 3 people?
 You can wait for someone to show up but, from what I’ve heard, some travelers have waited for hours, but no one else showed up.

 Wait, do you have to buy a round-trip ticket?
-The locals from FM are the scum of Pakistan, who force you to buy a round trip ticket, so on the way back, you can’t share it with anyone you might meet at the camp.
+Some of the locals from FM are the scum of Pakistan, who force you to buy a round trip ticket, so on the way back, you can’t share it with anyone you might meet at the camp.

 Can I go walking?
 No, the police will not allow you for security reasons.
 However, this law doesn’t make sense, as the road is extremely narrow and it’s built on a cliff 1,000 meters high, which also makes it one of the most dangerous roads I’ve ever been on.
 Walking would be definitely safer.
 Welcome to Pakistan 🙂

 Can I skip the police checkpoint?
 I managed to skip it, started to walk from there and, after three hours, a Jeep picked me up.
 I was very lucky.
 If you also want to skip it, you should come hitchhiking and tell the driver not to stop at the police checkpoint.
 If you come by bus, the driver will definitely inform the police.